awesomerank/awesomerank.github.io/lists/quozd/awesome-dotnet.md

 * [.NET Compiler Platform ("Roslyn") Analyzers ★251](https://github.com/dotnet/roslyn-analyzers) - A number of Roslyn diagnostic analyzers initially developed to help flesh out the design and implementation of the static analysis APIs.
 * [NDepend](https://www.ndepend.com) - is a Visual Studio and VS Team Services extension that estimates your .NET code quality and Technical-Debt, that lets create code rules with C# LINQ syntax, visualize code structure and focus on changes and evolution.**[$]**
-* [App.Metrics](https://github.com/alhardy/AppMetrics) - App Metrics is an open-source and cross-platform .NET library used to record and report metrics within an application and reports it's health.
-See the [docs](http://app-metrics.io/) for me details.
+* [App.Metrics ★430](https://github.com/AppMetrics/AppMetrics) - App Metrics is an open-source and cross-platform .NET library used to record and report metrics within an application and reports it's health.
+See the [docs](https://www.app-metrics.io/) for me details.
 * [CodeMaid](http://www.codemaid.net/) - Visual studio extension to cleanup, dig through and simplify C#, C++, F#, VB, PHP, JSON, XAML, XML, ASP, HTML, CSS, LESS, SCSS, JavaScript and TypeScript coding.
 * [StyleCop](https://github.com/StyleCop) - StyleCop analyzes C# source code to enforce a set of style and consistency rules
 * [Gendarme ★63 ⏳6Y](https://github.com/spouliot/gendarme) - Extensible rule-based tool to find problems in .NET applications and libraries